JulianMars/pyDABAX/README.md

 Accessing the X-ray database dabax
 ---------------------------------

-Show all available entries for oxygen.
+Show all available entries for carbon.
 ```python
 import pydabax as dbx
 dbx.get_keys("C")